trustification/trutification-ansible/README.md

 Create a PostgreSQL database and configure your database credentials in the  environment variables, see 'Verifying the deployment section', other database configurations are in the roles/tpa_single_node/vars/main.yml

+Postgres ssl mode is enabled by default.
+To disable it please change the following in vars/main.yml file:
+`tpa_single_node_pg_ssl_mode: disable`.

 ### S3 or S3 compatible service like Minio
   Have the following unversioned S3 bucket names created:
   ```